iwatakeshi/data-structures-and-algorithms-in-javascript/README.md

 [![Build Status](https://travis-ci.org/iwatakeshi/data-structures-and-algorithms-in-javascript.svg)](https://travis-ci.org/iwatakeshi/data-structures-and-algorithms-in-javascript)

-This is a refresher of data structures/algorithms and a port from "Data Structures and Algorithms in Java"
+This is a refresher of data structures/algorithms and a port from [Data Structures and Algorithms in Java](http://www.informit.com/store/data-structures-and-algorithms-in-java-9780672324536).

 ## Chapters